Inflect logo

 Market Access, Business & Tax Climate

-Regional Market Reach The market provides effective access to the entire New York City metropolitan area, one of the largest economic regions in the world with over 20 million people.
-It is a strategic hub for reaching consumers and business partners throughout the Northeast.
+Regional Market Reach: The market provides effective access to the entire New York metropolitan area, one of the largest and most economically significant population centers in the world.
+Colocation in North Jersey can serve over 20 million people with minimal latency.

 Natural Disaster Risk